bgu-frontend/hw1_2025/README.md

     Explanation: We use npm to install packages locally in our project, package.json file tracks those.
 When you install packages via npm globally, you risk that a package would be installed on your machine but not on others, since it's not tracked by package.json.

 ## Code
-1. Aim for short components, with reasonable component directory hierarchy.
+1. Aim for short components, with organized component directory hierarchy.
+See vite's initial project structure as an example.

 ### Run the server with an input JSON file: